Lycoming College: Residential living

-Lycoming College is a residential campus that requires students to live in campus housing, with a few exceptions including local students who are able to commute from home.
-The college offers numerous housing options, including eight residence halls: Skeath, Asbury, East, Wesley, Rich, Williams, Crever, and Forest, as well as the Douthat Commons student apartments and several College-owned apartments.
-They can also choose to live in several different College-owned apartment buildings adjacent to campus.
+Lycoming College requires students to live in campus housing, with exceptions for local students who commute from home.
+Housing options include eight residence halls (Skeath, Asbury, East, Wesley, Rich, Williams, Crever, and Forest), Douthat Commons student apartments, and several college‑owned apartment buildings adjacent to campus.

-Dining options include Wertz Dining Hall open seven days a week for breakfast, lunch, and dinner.
-Café 1812 and the Gateway Café offer breakfast and lunch five days a week, and Jack's Corner offers a late night bite to eat.
-The college serves its own Warrior Coffee through Lycoming's Warrior Coffee Project, an interdisciplinary program that collaborates with people of the El Naranjito region in the Dominican Republic.
-The academic buildings with computer labs and printers are open to students 24/7.
+Dining facilities include Wertz Dining Hall, open seven days a week for breakfast, lunch, and dinner; Café 1812 and the Gateway Café, open for breakfast and lunch five days a week; and Jack’s Corner, which serves food in the evening.
+The college operates the Warrior Coffee Project, an interdisciplinary program that collaborates with growers in the El Naranjito region of the Dominican Republic.

+Academic buildings with computer labs and printers are accessible to students twenty‑four hours a day.

-Students at Lycoming enjoy the long-established on-campus traditions the college offers.
-This includes Thanksgiving dinner served family-style by faculty and staff and a Late Night Breakfast served by faculty and staff during finals week.
+Campus traditions include a Thanksgiving dinner served family‑style by faculty and staff, and a Late Night Breakfast offered by faculty and staff during finals week.